BretStateham/AzureDay-ScenarioLabs/Lab-1-UpdatingLab/AzureSetupSqlServerLab/SettingUpAnAzureVMForDevelopment.md

 ﻿<a name="Title"></a>
-# Setting up an Azure Virtual Machine For Developers #
+# Setting up an Azure Virtual Machine For Developers with Visual Studio 2013 Ultimate and SQL Server 2012 Express #

 ---
 <a name="Overview"></a>